 Prevention measures might include putting in place livestock guardian dogs to protect flocks, reintroducing shepherding or fencing flocks, especially at night.
 Funding for prevention measures may come from national sources but an increasing number of EU Member States are also making use of the support available through the European Agricultural Fund for Rural Development (EAFRD), the second pillar of the Common Agricultural Policy (CAP).
 The EAFRD is partially financed by the EU and partly by the Member States and they may choose (within certain limits) which measures they want to include.

-adelphi is carrying out a study for the Permanent Secretariat of the Alpine Convention to examine how the EAFRD fund is used to prevent livestock depredation by large carnivores in the Alpine countries.
-The study will support the work of the Large Carnivores, Wild Ungulates and Society (WISO) Platform of the Alpine Convention.
+adelphi carried out a study for the Permanent Secretariat of the Alpine Convention to examine how the EAFRD fund is used to prevent livestock depredation by large carnivores in the Alpine countries.
+The study supported the work of the Large Carnivores, Wild Ungulates and Society (WISO) Platform of the Alpine Convention.